Terms and conditions of purchase

 In the event of cancellation under this condition the Supplier shall promptly repay any moneys paid under the Contract without any retention or offset whatsoever.
 Cancellation of the Purchase Order under this condition shall not affect any other rights UWE may have.
 The Supplier must collect all rejected Goods within a reasonable time of rejection or UWE shall return them to the Supplier at the Supplier’s risk and expense.

-Unless stated otherwise in the Contract UWE shall normally pay the Supplier within 30 days of the date of invoice, of a correctly rendered invoice.
+(b) Where the Supplier submits an invoice to UWE, UWE will consider and verify that invoice in a timely fashion.
 The Supplier’s invoice must be addressed to the Head of Financial Services at UWE and must quote the full Purchase Order number.
 UWE shall not be held responsible for delays in payment caused by the Supplier’s failure to comply with UWE invoicing instructions.